-Your car has a trailer lighting connector in the trunk.
-To use the connector, remove the left cover by unscrewing the knob.
+You will find the connector under the left side box.
 Refer to the drawing above for the wiring color code and purpose of each connector pin.
 Since the lighting and wiring can be different for various brands of trailers, have a technician who is familiar with your trailer modify its lighting plug.
 A converter may be required between the car and trailer for the lights to work correctly.